Marcus Semien Preview, Player Props: Rangers vs. Mets

 Marcus Semien At The Plate

-- Among qualifying batters in MLB, his batting average ranks 25th, his on-base percentage ranks 34th, and he is 46th in the league in slugging.
+- Among qualified hitters in MLB, he ranks 28th in batting average, 35th in on-base percentage, and 47th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.